-By contracting long-term leasehold and rental agreements, the Company creates long-term cash flows.
+By contracting long-term leasehold and rental agreements, Care Property Invest creates long-term cash flows.
 Through the triple net character(1) of these contracts with solid operators and the transfer of the vacancy risk to the operator(2), the Company succeeds in maintaining a low risk profile.
-The fact that on 31 December 2022 still about 30% of the rental income comes from agreements with local authorities, reinforces the low risk profile and makes the Company unique compared to other RRECs.
+In addition, the annual indexation of the rent provides protection against inflation.
+The fact that on 31 December 2023 about a quarter of the rental income still comes from agreements with local authorities reinforced the low risk profile and made the Company unique compared to other RRECs.